-- (i) NOTE: If you have ordered a 3-cell (40 Wh) battery configuration, your computer will not support a solid-state drive/Intel Optane storage in M.2 slot two. - NOTE: If you have ordered a 4-cell (53 Wh) battery configuration, your computer may support a 2230 solid-state drive, or a 2280 solid-state drive/Intel Optane storage in M.2 slot two. - NOTE: Before installing your 2280 solid-state drive/Intel Optane storage, ensure that the mounting bracket is in the correct location.
+- NOTE: If you have ordered a 3-cell (40 Wh) battery configuration, your computer will not support a solid-state drive/Intel Optane storage in M.2 slot two. - (i) NOTE: If you have ordered a 4-cell (53 Wh) battery configuration, your computer may support an M.2 2230 solid-state drive, or an M.2 2280 solid-state drive/Intel Optane storage in M.2 slot two.

+NOTE: Before installing your M.2 2280 solid-state drive/Intel Optane storage, ensure that the mounting bracket is in the correct location.
 For more information, see Replacing the solid-state drive mounting bracket.

-The following image indicates the location of the 2280 solid-state drive/Intel Optane storage that is installed in M.2 slot two and provides a visual representation of the installation procedure.
+The following image indicates the location of the M.2 2280 solid-state drive/Intel Optane storage that is installed in M.2 slot two and provides a visual representation of the installation procedure.

-- 1. Align the notches on the solid-state drive/Intel Optane storage with the SSD2 slot on the system board. - 2.
-Slide the solid-state drive/Intel Optane storage into the SSD2 slot on the system board. - 3.
+- 1. Align the notches on the solid-state drive/Intel Optane storage with the M.2 slot two on the system board. - 2.
+Slide the solid-state drive/Intel Optane storage into the M.2 slot two on the system board. - 3.
 Replace the screw (M2x3) that secures the solid-state drive/Intel Optane storage to the palm-rest and keyboard assembly. - 4.
 Place the solid-state drive bracket on the solid-state drive. - 5.
 Align the screw holes on the solid-state drive bracket with the screw holes on the system board and the palm-rest and keyboard assembly. - 6.
 Replace the screw (M2x3) that secures the solid-state drive bracket to the palm-rest and keyboard assembly.

 - 1. Install the base cover. - 2.
-Follow the procedure in after working inside your computer.
+Follow the procedure in After working inside your computer.